United Nations Assistance Mission in Afghanistan

+Reviewed annually, this mandate has been consistently extended and altered over time to reflect the needs of the country; it was most recently extended for one year, on 17 March 2025, by the UNSC 2777 (2025).
+In 2023, the UNSC passed a resolution recognizing the important role that the United Nations will continue to play in promoting peace and stability in Afghanistan; later that year, a subsequent resolution called for an integrated and independent assessment with forward-looking recommendations for an "integrated and coherent approach" to address Afghanistan's challenges.

-The United Nations has been involved in the region since 1946 when Afghanistan joined the General Assembly.
+The United Nations had been involved in the region since 1946 when Afghanistan joined the General Assembly.
 Agencies such as UNICEF have been operating in Afghanistan since 1949.

 Structure

 UNAMA's headquarters is in Kabul and it maintains a field presence across Afghanistan, as well as liaison offices in Pakistan and Iran.
 The Mission has around 990 staff: 644 Afghan nationals, 255 international staff, 68 international UNVs and 19 national UNVs (Figures from September 2024).
 The Mission has offices in Bamyan, Faizabad, Gardez, Herat, Mazar-e-Sharif, Kabul, Kandahar, Kunduz, Maimana, Pul-i-Khumri, and Jalalabad.
 The UNAMA opened a temporary remote office in Almaty, Kazakhstan in September 2021 to continue international humanitarian cooperation as result of the Taliban takeover.

 Since 2008, and following a directive of the UN Secretary-General, UNAMA is an integrated mission.
 This means that the Special Political Mission, all UN agencies, funds and programmes, work in a multidimensional and integrated manner to better assist Afghanistan according to nationally defined priorities.

 The SRSG is responsible for all UN activities in the country and directly oversees the Security Section, Strategic Communication Service, Human Rights Section, and Peace and Reconciliation.
 The SRSG's Chief of Staff oversees UNAMA's Field Offices.

 Two deputy Special Representatives (DSRSG) oversee the main pillars of the mission – political and developmental issues.
 Included under these pillars are mission sections specializing in issues such as political analysis, reporting, and outreach, and donor coordination, as well as the coordination of UN agencies funds and programmes.